 - Establish later start times for middle and high schools

 - Eliminate Daylight Saving Time

-- Educate the public about sleep health, and how our digital devices can negatively impact sleep patterns
+- Educate the public about sleep health, and how digital devices without blue light blocking screen protectors can negatively impact sleep patterns

 - Improve access to at-home sleep diagnostic tools